Asian Cricket Council (ACC)

 The Asian Cricket Council works independently but obeys the rules of the ICC, including the terms and conditions of playing cricket and security policies.

 ICC has a strong relationship with them because it provides financial support and a chance to participate in cricket tournaments.
-They also compete with each other in cricket stadiums with teams, but the ACC is independent in promoting cricket in Asia.
+They also collaborate with each other in promoting cricket, but the ACC is independent in promoting cricket in Asia.

 Player Development Plans